Quodatum/basex-node/docs/commands.md

 		password (default= "admin")

 ## Session commands

+	session.execute(command,callback)
-    //Executes a command and returns the result: session.execute(command,callback)
+Executes a command on the server calls `callback` with the result.

+	var query=session.query(query)
-	//Returns a query object for the specified query, see below for more detail: var query=session.query(query)
+Returns a query object for the specified query, see below for more detail.

+	session.create(name,in,callback)
-	//Creates a database from an input stream: session.create(name, in,callback)
+Creates a database from an input stream.

+	session.add(name,target,in,callback)
-	//Adds a document to the current database from an input stream: session.add( name,  target,  in,callback)
+Adds a document to the current database from an input stream.

+	session.replace(path,in,callback)
-	//Replaces a document with the specified input stream: session.replace( path,  in,callback)
+Replaces a document with the specified input stream.

+	session.store(path,in,callback)
-	//Stores raw data at the specified path: session.store( path,  in,callback)
+Stores raw data at the specified path.

-	//Watches the specified event:
-	session.watch( name, notification,callback)
+	session.watch(name,notification,callback)
+Request notifications for event with `name`.
+The function `notification` is called each time an event with the name is received.
+The signature is `notification(name,data)`.

+	session.unwatch(name,callback)
-	//Unwatches the specified event:
+Unwatches the specified event.
-	session.unwatch( name,callback)

-	//Returns process information:
 	session.info(callback)

-	//Closes the session:
+Returns process information.

 	session.close(callback)
+Closes the session.

 ## The query object